 Can you tell us more about the projects with Node.js you worked with?

-Which standard Node.js development tools can you advise for the full stack developers?
+Which standard Node.js development tools can you advise for the full stack Node JS developer?

 As a remote developer which Node.js libs and tools have you used?

 As a full-stack developer, I used a different kind of libraries and tools.
 For server-side apps mostly used ExpressJS and couple of times HapiJS.
 Express gives enough functionality and flexibility to build robust applications, Hapi instead has more functionality and tools inside the box to start development and don’t think about some additional packages and things like ORM.
-Most used database for projects was MongoDB, very cool database especially for Node.js projects because it uses JSON-like syntax for data storing and manipulation.
+The most used database for projects was MongoDB, a very cool database especially for Node.js projects because it uses JSON-like syntax for data storing and manipulation.
 There was one project that uses MeteorJS – full stack framework to build websites and also pack them into a mobile application.
-Once I had a task to create some small desktop application, so my choice was Electron – a framework for building desktop applications using Node.js.
-Also used some payment systems API like Stripe, to add payment functionality into some applications.
+Once I had a task to create some small desktop applications, so my choice was Electron – a framework for building desktop applications using Node.js.
+I also used some payment systems API like Stripe, to add payment functionality into some applications.

-In your opinion, how the remote collaboration affect productivity and result?
+In your opinion, how remote collaboration affect productivity and result?

-Can you predict the Node.js development?
+Can you predict Node.js development?
 What is the future of Node.js?

 Nowadays Node.js is a well-developed platform with a huge community around it.
 It made a long way from a product developed by one person to a rich tool that helps to create robust apps that could handle a lot of requests.
 But there is still some argues around its package manager – npm.
 There are a lot of discussions around the question that you node_modules folder sometimes includes hundreds of packages and there is still some problems with package security, there is no good mechanism to check if a package includes malicious code, so I guess community and foundation will work at a solution for this problem.